St. Croix Beach Parking Lot

 Yes, St. Croix River Swimming Spots Near Minneapolis is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Rope swing, tubing.
 Always respect posted closures and seasonal restrictions.

-St. Croix River Swimming Spots Near Minneapolis is a river on St. Croix River located in MN, near MINNEAPOLIS.
+St. Croix River Swimming Spots Near Minneapolis is a river on St. Croix River located in Minnesota, near Minneapolis.
 Find unofficial swimming spots on the St. Croix River near Minneapolis.
 Details on Sunrise Ferry Landing & Franconia Bridge, including directions, fees, and safety tips.

 Commercial camping along river at Limestone Park.